Colosseum, Roman Forum, Spanish Steps… These are some of the iconic places you can’t miss when in Rome.

 The main attractions of Piazza Navona are three fountains: the Fountain of the Four Rivers, the Neptune fountain, and the Moor Fountain.
-Apart from the beautiful sculptures and architecture, the square attracts its numerous visitors with ample outdoor cafes, restaurants, and nightclubs.
+Apart from the stunning sculptures and architecture, the square attracts visitors with ample outdoor cafes, restaurants, and nightclubs.

 9. Capitoline Hill

-Capitoline Hill or the Capitolium is one of the Seven Hills and arguably one of the most stylish things not to miss in Rome.
-The world-known architect and artist Michelangelo Buonarroti himself designed this stunning hilltop square.
+Capitoline Hill or the Capitolium is one of the Seven Hills and arguably one of the most stylish places in entire Rome.
+The world-known architect and artist Michelangelo Buonarroti himself designed this remarkable hilltop square.

-Although the smallest among other six siblings, Capitoline Hill possesses attractions, the importance of which far surpasses its size.
-Palazzo dei Conservatori, Palazzo Nuovo, and Palazzo Senatorio, are just some of the landmarks to see when visiting Capitoline Hill.
+Although the smallest among other six siblings, Capitoline Hill owns attractions, the importance of which far surpasses its size.
+Palazzo dei Conservatori, Palazzo Nuovo, and Palazzo Senatorio are just some of the landmarks you can’t miss in this section of Rome.

 10. Campo de’ Fiori

-The oldest market in Rome, Campo de’ Fiori teems with local merchants offering fresh produce, flowers, spices, sweets, and souvenirs during the day.
-In the evening, though, it turns into a nightlife center – all thanks to vibrant restaurants and bars.
+The oldest market in Rome, Campo de’ Fiori is teeming with local merchants offering fresh produce, flowers, spices, sweets, and souvenirs during the day.
+In the evening, it turns into a nightlife center – all thanks to vibrant restaurants and bars nearby.

 11. Vatican City

-Vatican City is a major bonus to the 10 things not to miss in Rome.
+The Vatican City is a major bonus to the 10 iconic things not to miss in Rome.
 The Vatican, however, is not a district of the capital of Italy.
-On the contrary, it’s the smallest country in the world surrounded by Rome.
+It’s the smallest country in the world surrounded by Rome.